 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the three reasons someone might become a bully that you might explain to a young client.
+-Name the three reasons someone might become a bully that you might explain to a young client.

--Explain the two additional uses of the Turning Insults into Compliments technique.
+-Name the two additional uses of the Turning Insults into Compliments technique.

--Explain the two techniques that can help students deal with verbal bullying and insults.
+-Name the two techniques that can help students deal with verbal bullying and insults.

 -Explain a technique you might use to help students deal with prejudice in verbal bullying.

 -Explain the problem with using the words ‘should’ and ‘you’ when expressing feelings.

 -Name the three additional techniques for helping students deal with verbal bullying.